 Diabetes is on the rise in American Society.
 Our dogs and cats are not immune either.
 Our dogs and cats are among the overweight population in this country.
 This is an amazing article about Diabetes in our pets and what we can do to prevent and/or treat this deadly disease.
 It also offers at home testing kits to see if your pup or kitty needs help.
 If you decide to purchase one of these kits 1-800-PetMeds is an affiliate of this site.
 Please go to the PetMeds banner link and click to be taken to their web site to order the kits.
 Please note that each kit purchased will generate a small percentage payment to this web site.
 This helps to keep Lovinmypup.com hosted on line and any sales are greatly appreciated..

 At Lovinmypup we have tried to accommodate all pet parents and their fur babies’ needs with banner/links to the various popular on line stores. the banners are located to the right of this page (lap top) or beneath the articles (smart phone).
 There are traditional pet stores as well as well as specialty stores for gifts that would make any pet parent ecstatic!
-There is also a link to Amazon, Chewy, and Walmart, 1800PetMeds to name a few.
-You can purchase anything that Amazon and Walmart sell.
-Check Out the banner link for Embark Vet (DNA testing for pups).
+There is also a link to Chewy, and 1800PetMeds to name a few.
+Y Check Out the banner link for Embark Vet (DNA testing for pups).
 DNA testing for Humans and Dogs is an up and coming field of science.
 Learn the idiosyncrasies of your pups genetic composition and what health concerns that you might be faced with in the future Just click on the links and shop for pet products and more, as well as fabulous gifts for the pet fanatics on your lists! .
 We thank you in advance for your assistance in keeping this site operational.